 Storage tiers

 OCI Object Storage has 3 performance tiers: Standard, Infrequent Access, and Archive.
-Nasuni only supports online tiers, which are Standard and Infrequent Access.
+Nasuni only supports online tiers: Standard and Infrequent Access.

 Storing production data in the Standard tier is recommended for most volumes, because it provides the optimal balance of cost and performance without affecting Edge Appliance efficiency.